-(1) The leakage radiation from the source assembly measured at a distance of 1 meter in any direction from the source may not exceed 100 mR (25.8 μ c/kg) in 1 hour when the X-ray tube is operated at its leakage technique factors.
+(1) The leakage radiation from the source assembly measured at a distance of 1 meter in any direction from the source may not exceed 100 mR (25.8 μc/kg) in 1 hour when the X-ray tube is operated at its leakage technique factors.
 Compliance shall be determined by measurements averaged over an area of 100 square centimeters with no linear dimension greater than 20 centimeters.

-- (2) The X-ray system shall be equipped with collimators which are capable of restricting the useful beam to the area of interest.
-Collimators shall provide the same degree of protection required in subsection (1). - (3) A means shall be provided to terminate the exposure after a preset time, a preset to image receptor, or a preset product of exposure time and tube current. - (4) The X-ray control shall have a dead-man type exposure switch. - (5) The X-ray controls shall indicate the technique factors (kilovoltage, tube current and exposure time, or the product of tube current and exposure time). - (6) The X-ray system shall be labeled with a readily discernible sign bearing the radiation symbol and the words "CAUTION RADIATION-THIS EQUIPMENT PRODUCES RADIATION WHEN ENERGIZED" or words having a similar intent, near any switch that energizes the X-ray tube. - (7) For X-ray systems, an easily visible warning light shall be located adjacent to the X-ray tube and labeled with the words "X-RAY ON" or words having a similar intent.
-The warning light shall be illuminated only when the X-ray tube is energized or only when the shutter is open. - [(d)] (8) The registrant shall perform radiation surveys to demonstrate compliance with 10 CFR 20.1301 and maintain records of these surveys for inspection by the Department for [3] 5 years: - (i) Upon [installation] acceptance of the equipment. - (ii) Following [a change in the initial arrangement, relocation of the unit, or following any] maintenance requiring the disassembly or removal of any shielding component. - (iii) When a visual inspection reveals an abnormal condition. - [(e)] (9) The registrant shall test on-off switches, interlocks and safety devices at intervals not exceeding 1 year, and make repairs as necessary to maintain all safety features including warning labels.
-Records of these tests shall be maintained for inspection by the Department for [3] $\underline{5}$ years. - [(f) Cabinet X-ray systems and baggage/package X-ray systems are exempt from all other provisions of this chapter.] - § 225.102.
+(2) The X-ray system shall be equipped with collimators which are capable of restricting the useful beam to the area of interest.
+Collimators shall provide the same degree of protection required in subsection (1).

+(3) A means shall be provided to terminate the exposure after a preset time, a preset to image receptor, or a preset product of exposure time and tube current.

+(4) The X-ray control shall have a dead-man type exposure switch.

+(5) The X-ray controls shall indicate the technique factors (kilovoltage, tube current and exposure time, or the product of tube current and exposure time).

+(6) The X-ray system shall be labeled with a readily discernible sign bearing the radiation symbol and the words "CAUTION RADIATION-THIS EQUIPMENT PRODUCES RADIATION WHEN ENERGIZED" or words having a similar intent, near any switch that energizes the X-ray tube.

+(7) For X-ray systems, an easily visible warning light shall be located adjacent to the X-ray tube and labeled with the words "X-RAY ON" or words having a similar intent.
+The warning light shall be illuminated only when the X-ray tube is energized or only when the shutter is open.

+(8) The registrant shall perform radiation surveys to demonstrate compliance with 10 CFR 20.1301 and maintain records of these surveys for inspection by the Department for 5 years:

+(i) Upon acceptance of the equipment.

+(ii) Following maintenance requiring the disassembly or removal of any shielding component.

+(iii) When a visual inspection reveals an abnormal condition.

+(9) The registrant shall test on-off switches, interlocks and safety devices at intervals not exceeding 1 year and make repairs as necessary to maintain all safety features including warning labels.
+Records of these tests shall be maintained for inspection by the Department for 5 years.

+§ 225.102.
 [Shielded room X-ray radiography.]
+(Reserved).

-(Reserved). - [(a) A room used for shielded room X-ray radiography shall be shielded so that every location on the exterior meets conditions for an unrestricted area and the only access to the room is through openings which are interlocked so that the radiation source will not operate unless all openings are securely closed and meet the requirements of 10 CFR 20.1601 (relating to control of access to high radiation areas).
+[(a) A room used for shielded room X-ray radiography shall be shielded so that every location on the exterior meets conditions for an unrestricted area and the only access to the room is through openings which are interlocked so that the radiation source will not operate unless all openings are securely closed and meet the requirements of 10 CFR 20.1601 (relating to control of access to high radiation areas).

-- (b) The operator shall conduct a physical radiation survey to determine that the radiation source is deenergized prior to each entry into the radiographic exposure area. - (c) As an alternative to subsection (b), the registrant may use an independent radiation monitoring system that displays the radiation intensity or displays when radiation levels have returned to their pre-irradiation levels. - (d) With the exception of the provisions in § § 225.4a, 225.76 and 225.84 (relating to radiation safety program; reporting requirements; and operating and emergency procedures), shielded room radiography is exempt from all other provisions of this chapter.]
+(b) The operator shall conduct a physical radiation survey to determine that the radiation source is deenergized prior to each entry into the radiographic exposure area.

+(c) As an alternative to subsection (b), the registrant may use an independent radiation monitoring system that displays the radiation intensity or displays when radiation levels have returned to their pre-irradiation levels.

+(d) With the exception of the provisions in §§ 225.4a, 225.76 and 225.84 (relating to radiation safety program; reporting requirements; and operating and emergency procedures), shielded room radiography is exempt from all other provisions of this chapter.]